 Skip to content

-Dog Walking Software: A Complete 2026 Buyer's Guide
+How to Choose Dog Walking Software: A 2026 Buyer's Guide

-Dog walking software is an app that runs a dog-walking business — recurring schedules, a daily route between houses, client and pet records, photo updates and invoicing — so your week doesn't live in a notebook and your texts.
-It's not the same as a marketplace like Rover or Wag: those find you clients and take a cut of every walk, while software runs the clients you already have for a flat monthly fee.
+Dog walking software is an app that runs a dog-walking business: recurring schedules, a daily route between houses, client and pet records, photo updates, and invoicing, so your week does not live in a notebook and your texts.
+It is not the same as a marketplace like Rover or Wag: those find you clients and take a cut of every walk, while software runs the clients you already have for a flat monthly fee.
 Free options exist (usually capped); most paid tools run about $15–$50 a month for a solo walker.
-Here's what to look for and how to choose.
+Here is what to look for and how to choose.

 What is dog walking software?

-Dog walking software — also called dog walking business software or pet walking business software — is the tool you use to run the business.
-The phrase "dog walking app", though, can mean two completely different things, and conflating them is how people end up with the wrong tool:
+Dog walking software, also called dog walking business software or pet walking business software, is the tool you use to run the business.
+The phrase "dog walking app" can mean two completely different things, and conflating them is how people end up with the wrong tool:

-If you're trying to organise your own walks, get paid, and keep owners happy, you want business-management software.
+If you are trying to organise your own walks, get paid, and keep owners happy, you want business-management software.
 The marketplace is a customer-finding channel, not a way to run your day.

 What dog walking software should do: the must-have checklist